 In November 2014, CMS Parties gathered at COP11 in Ecuador adopted CMS Resolution 11.14 - Programme of Work on Migratory Birds and Flyways, which established the mandate to develop a Multi-species Action Plan to Conserve African-Eurasian Vultures (Vulture MsAP), under the auspices of the CMS Memorandum of Understanding on the Conservation of Migratory Birds of Prey in Africa and Eurasia (Raptors MOU).
-The mission is to bring together representatives of Range States, partners and interested parties, to develop a coordinated Action Plan for submission to CMS COP12, scheduled to be held in October 2017.
+The mission was to bring together representatives of Range States, partners and interested parties, to develop a coordinated Action Plan for submission to CMS COP12, held in October 2017.

-The overall aim is to develop a comprehensive strategic Action Plan covering the whole geographic ranges (at least 124 countries) of 15 species of Old World Vultures to promote concerted and collaborative international conservation actions.
-The species covered are: Bearded Vulture (Gypaetus barbatus), Egyptian Vulture (Neophron percnopterus), Red-headed Vulture (Sarcogyps calvus), White-headed Vulture (Trigonoceps occipitalis), Hooded Vulture (Necrosyrtes monachus), Himalayan Griffon (Gyps himalayensis), White-rumped Vulture (Gyps bengalensis), Whitebacked Vulture (Gyps africanus), Indian Vulture (Gyps indicus), Slender-billed Vulture (Gyps tenuirostris), Cape Vulture (Gyps coprotheres), Rüppell’s Vulture (Gyps rueppelli), Cinereous Vulture (Aegypius monachus), Lappet-faced Vulture (Torgos tracheliotos), and Griffon Vulture (Gyps fulvus).
+The overall aim was to develop a comprehensive strategic Action Plan covering the whole geographic ranges (at least 124 countries) of 15 species of Old World Vultures to promote concerted and collaborative international conservation actions.
+The species covered include: Bearded Vulture (Gypaetus barbatus), Egyptian Vulture (Neophron percnopterus), Red-headed Vulture (Sarcogyps calvus), White-headed Vulture (Trigonoceps occipitalis), Hooded Vulture (Necrosyrtes monachus), Himalayan Griffon (Gyps himalayensis), White-rumped Vulture (Gyps bengalensis), Whitebacked Vulture (Gyps africanus), Indian Vulture (Gyps indicus), Slender-billed Vulture (Gyps tenuirostris), Cape Vulture (Gyps coprotheres), Rüppell’s Vulture (Gyps rueppelli), Cinereous Vulture (Aegypius monachus), Lappet-faced Vulture (Torgos tracheliotos), and Griffon Vulture (Gyps fulvus).

 The objectives of the Vulture MsAP are to:

-The organization of this workshop has been made possible thanks to in-kind and voluntary financial contributions provided by the Regional Government of Castilla-La Mancha in Spain, the Swiss Federal Office for the Environment, the Environment Agency - Abu Dhabi, on behalf of the Government of the United Arab Emirates; with additional organisational support received from the Spanish Ornithological Society (SEO/BirdLife Partner) and BirdLife International.
+The organization of this workshop was made possible thanks to in-kind and voluntary financial contributions provided by the Regional Government of Castilla-La Mancha in Spain, the Swiss Federal Office for the Environment, the Environment Agency - Abu Dhabi, on behalf of the Government of the United Arab Emirates; with additional organisational support received from the Spanish Ornithological Society (SEO/BirdLife Partner) and BirdLife International.

 16 Feb 2017 to 19 Feb 2017